inducer/pyopencl/doc/source/algorithm.rst

 Usage Example
 ^^^^^^^^^^^^^

-This example illustrates the implementation of a simplified version of :func:`copy_if`, which copies integers from an array into the (variable-size) output if they are greater than 300::
+This example illustrates the implementation of a simplified version of :func:`pyopencl.algorithm.copy_if`, which copies integers from an array into the (variable-size) output if they are greater than 300::